FREQUENTLY ASKED QUESTIONS

 Q1: My pump was expensive.
 What is the most important thing I can do to maintain it?

-No. Never pump high concentrations of oxygen with a hydrocarbon oil-filled pump.
+A: No. Never pump high concentrations of oxygen with a hydrocarbon oil-filled pump.
 BOOM.
-A vacuum pump MUST be built for oxygen using hydrocarbon-free oil.
+A vacuum pump MUST be built for oxygen when using hydrocarbon-free oil.

 Q4: Is there anything special I need to do when changing pump oil?

 A: When changing your oil, run the pump for 20 minutes or so to warm it up, then drain and change the oil.
 This helps heat up the oil and gets it to flow more easily from the oil case.

 Q5: Is it OK to turn my pump off while the line is under vacuum?
 I heard this could cause a problem.

 A: Do not leave a pump under vacuum when you shut it off, if possible.
 If you are not using the pump, vent the intake line prior to or right after cutting the power.